stevross-git/ML-Enhanced-Router/DEPLOYMENT.md

 # Network Deployment Guide

 ## Overview
-This guide explains how to deploy the ML Router application to your network infrastructure.
+This guide explains how to deploy the ML Router application to your AI network infrastructure with full network integration capabilities including service discovery, load balancing, and distributed caching.

 ## Deployment Options